 In addition, we are excited about the feasibility of wireless power transfer.

 The last, but not the least, Artificial Intelligence techniques have progressed immensely over the past few years: many fields of science and engineering can now make use of these techniques.
-We are very interested in exploring how AI can help our research, and also how physics insights can lead to even more powerful AI algorithms (learn more).
+We are very interested in exploring how AI can help science research, and also how physics insights can lead to even more powerful AI algorithms (learn more).